harnen/p2p-service-discovery/doc/specs.md

 Ideally, all k-buckets should be constantly full, making it possible to query any distance to the topic hash.
 Since there are some distances that tend to be empty in the id space, sending periodic lookups for the topic hash my create and additional overhead that can create too much traffic in the network.
 To avoid that, initially, 'search table' k-buckets are filled performing local DHT routing table lookups to all distances to the 'topic hash'.
-In addition to that, every time a node sends a ticket request and when  performing topic searchs, the 'advertising medium' replies with the closest nodes to 'the topic hash' that it know, helping filling up k-buckets without sending additional lookups.
+In addition to that, every time an advertiser sends a ticket request and when  performing topic search at a registrar, the registrar replies with the closest nodes to 'the topic hash' that it knows, helping to fill up the k-buckets of ticket tables without advertisers sending additional (Kademlia FINDNODE) lookups.

 There is also a refresh process, similar to the Kademlia DHT table, where periodically a random bucket is checked for empty buckets.
 The refresh time used is `refresh_time=10 seconds`.